jaykay0408/Auto-Car-Data-Mining/README.md

 Note that pan and tilt servos for a camera will not be used for the project.
 However, you still need to install them to mount a camera correctly.

+***[Optional] Understanding Raspberry Pi***
+- If you are not familiar with Raspberry Pi 4, learn Raspberry Pi first at http://bit.ly/DMCAR2

 ***Homework: Submit the followings:***
 -   At least 10 photos that describe the process of assembly